Matt Fishel: 2013

 On 30 October 2013, Fishel won another two awards at the annual RightOutTV Music & Video Awards.
 He picked up the 2013 award for Best Pop/Rock Video for "When Boy Meets Boy" and, for the second year running, he won the Song of the Year award, this time for "Radio-Friendly Pop Song".

 In November 2013, Fishel released a cover version of Mariah Carey's 2010 Christmas hit "Oh Santa!", written by Mariah Carey, Jermaine Dupri and Bryan-Michael Cox.
 The single was released worldwide via digital download on iTunes, Amazon and Google Play on 18 November 2013 as a one-track, non-album single.
 The artwork for the "Oh Santa!" single is another illustration by Joe Phillips.
-The cartoon image depicts a Christmas scene in a living room into which Santa Claus is carrying a male character, wrapped up in a bow, whilst another male character is asleep in a chair.
+The cartoon image depicts a Christmas scene in a living room into which Santa Claus is carrying a male character, wrapped up in a bow, while another male character is asleep in a chair.
 A simple promo video for the song was released on Fishel's YouTube channel.
-Whilst the original Mariah Carey version of the song incorporates the musical genres of urban, R&B and dance-pop, Fishel's reworking of the song is guitar-led and contains elements of pop punk, rock and pop and incorporates Christmas bells and chimes.
+While the original Mariah Carey version of the song incorporates the musical genres of urban, R&B and dance-pop, Fishel's reworking of the song is guitar-led and contains elements of pop punk, rock and pop and incorporates Christmas bells and chimes.
 Fishel's version keeps the same lyrics from the original version, giving the song a gay male perspective.
-JD Doyle of Queer Music Heritage wrote of Fishel's version: "I think it's wonderful...he wraps around it his usual perfect power pop arrangement, and of course, [Carey's] lyrics now become male-on-male ones...love, Love!"
+JD Doyle of Queer Music Heritage wrote of Fishel's version: "I think it's wonderful...he wraps around it his usual perfect power pop arrangement, and of course, [Carey's] lyrics now become male-on-male ones…love, Love!"

 In December 2013, Fishel won both the Album of the Year award (for Not Thinking Straight) and the Song of the Year award (for "Radio-Friendly Pop Song") at the 2013 Co-operative Respect 'Loved By You' Awards.
 The awards were voted for by the public.